Automatic fan operation

 • All Gorenje cooker hood models are fitted with a non-return flap, which closes when the hood is not in use, preventing draughts from outside.
 This is extremely useful in winter, as the flap prevents cold air from entering the kitchen.

 What sort of capacity should a new cooker hood have?
-Capacity depends largely on the size of the kitchen.
-A good rule of thumb is that the hood should be able to replace the air 10 to 20 times an hour.
-For instance, if a kitchen measures 4 x 4 m with a ceiling height of 2.5 m, the cooker hood should replace approximately 400- 800 m3 per hour.
+This depends largely on the size of the kitchen.
+A good rule of thumb is that the hood should be able to replace the air 10 to 20 times per hour.
+For instance, if a kitchen measures 4 x 4 m with a ceiling height of 2.5 m, the cooker hood should replace approximately 400-800/m3 of air per hour.

 There will always be some loss of pressure when installing a hood.
 That is why it is important to observe the following rules: